MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/base-scheduling-schema.md

             "description_post": "", // The description to display after executing the plan, optional "period": [             // Shift change period, optional
                                     // If the current time is within this interval, the plan will be automatically selected (there may be multiple plans in the entire JSON file)
-                                    // If this field does not exist, it will automatically switch to the next plan after each running.
+                                    // If this field does not exist, it will automatically switch to the next plan after each run.
                                     // Core does not process this field.
 If you are using interface integration with MAA, please implement this logic on your own
                 [
-                    "22:00",        // In the format of hh:mm, currently only simple numerical comparison is used.
+                    "22:00",        // In the hh: mm format, currently only simple numerical comparison is used.
 If it crosses midnight, please refer to the example in this file
                     "23:59"
                 ],
                 [